albar965/littlenavconnect-manual/en/MENU.md

 ### Tools -&gt; FSX or Prepar3D / X-Plane {#tools-sim}

-Chooses the simulator connection and is also available on the toolbar.
+Chooses the simulator connection.
+These functions are also available on the toolbar.

 ### Tools -&gt; Reset Messages {#tools-reset-messages}